-1. Lack of clarity created by different assumptions on what the new economics is 2.
-Greater clarity on what the new economics is may divide the organisation forbidding Lack of activists, exacerbated by failure 7.

-Difficulty of raising core funding Inadequate admin structure in the past 4. means present structure is untried and fragile to involve supporters Lack of support from infuential people 8. and professional economists
+- Lack of clarity created by different assumptions on what the new economics is 2.
+Greater clarity on what the new economics is may divide the organisation - Difficulty of raising core funding inadequate admin structure in the past means present structure is untried and fragile - Danger of personality clashes Potential supporters see NEF as - forbidding - Lack of activists, exacerbated by failure to involve supporters - Lack of support from infuential people and professional economists The obvious sources of alternative - economic work that TOES collected and presented are now largely exhausted 10.

-Danger of personality clashes Potential supporters see NEF as 5.

-The obvious sources of alternative 9. economic work that TOES collected and presented are now largely exhausted 10.
 NEF cannot campaign or lobby flexible and responsive.
+For more details read flexible and responsive.
 For more details read The Living Economy edited by Paul Ekins.
-NEF is now embarking on an ambitious new set of projects aimed at strengthening the New Economics' theory and policy and getting it more widely discussed both by greens and mainstream economists and politicians.
-Working groups are being set up on a range of subjects including consumer power, education, financial alternatives, Labour's policy review, needs and values, 1992, policy development and trade, ald & development.
-There are briefing papers available on some of these.
-A number of larger projects will be started flexible and responsive.
-For more details read